Overwhelmed by to-dos? Tiimo helps you organize and follow through.

 • Do you find certain interactions exhausting while others are energizing?

-• Test out noise management strategies like headphones or quiet spaces.
+• Test out noise management strategies like headphones or quiet spaces

-Step 4: Articulate your needs
+Step 4: Shift your perspective

-How to share your own accessibility needs
+How to communicate your accessibility needs at work and beyond

-In professional or formal settings
+In professional settings

 • "I communicate best in writing.
 If a phone call is needed, please schedule in advance."